 9 a.m. to 4 p.m. daily

 Please contact the Lake in the Hills Police Department at (847) 658-5676.

-Contact Finance Department
+Contact Finance Department at (847) 960-7420.

-Replacement Fuel Facility - Underway
+Replacement Fuel Facility - Completed October 2015.

-Acquire Four Hangers for Taxiway Relocation
+Relocate Four Hangers for Taxiway Relocation - Completed September 2016.

-Construct Taxiway, Phase II (East End of New Taxiway)
+Construct Taxiway, Phase II (East End of New Taxiway) - Underway

 This project will complete the work started three years ago when the west portion of the parallel taxiway was relocated.
 The taxiway does not meet Federal Aviation Administration standards because it is too close to the runway.
 This project will correct that major safety deficiency.